KaiPereira/portfolio/src/lib/posts/juice.md

 Shanghai was an absolutely pivotal moment for me, it's not just the place, but the experiences that I gained meeting people from around the world, having deep conversations and even fooling around.
 One thing I would say is that life just isn't that serious, like mess around, be a little bit irresponsible and don't be too hard on yourself.
 Just seek out cool experiences and get out of your comfort zone a little bit!

-And just like that, our time in China was over.
-I said my goodbyes to nearly everyone, I had gotten to know, probably about half the people at the event, so I thought my job here was done!
+So I said my goodbyes to nearly everyone, I had gotten to know, which was probably about half the people at the event, so I thought my job here was done!

 Just as we were leaving, the event was also closing off.
 Zach gave a speech to everyone, and it was the perfect send-off to a transformational journey!
-So I hopped into a Didi with my sister, friends waving us off, and we were on our way back to the airport... back... home...
+So I hopped into a DiDi with my sister, friends waving us off, and we got home without any issues!